cockroachdb/docs/src/current/v24.1/molt-fetch.md

 - To prevent connections from terminating prematurely during data export, set the following to high values on the source database:

-	- **Maximum allowed number of connections.** MOLT Fetch can export data across multiple connections.
+	- **Maximum allowed number of connections:** MOLT Fetch can export data across multiple connections.
 The number of connections it will create is the number of shards ([`--export-concurrency`](#global-flags)) multiplied by the number of tables ([`--table-concurrency`](#global-flags)) being exported concurrently.
-	- **Maximum lifetime of a connection.** This is particularly important for MySQL sources, which can only use a single connection to move data.
+	- **Maximum lifetime of a connection:** This is particularly important for MySQL sources, which can only use a single connection to move data.
 See the following note.

 - If a MySQL database is set as a [source](#source-and-target-databases), the [`--table-concurrency`](#global-flags) and [`--export-concurrency`](#global-flags) flags **cannot** be set above `1`.
 If these values are changed, MOLT Fetch returns an error.
-This is required in order to guarantee consistency when moving data from MySQL, due to MySQL limitations.
+This guarantees consistency when moving data from MySQL, due to MySQL limitations.
 MySQL data is migrated to CockroachDB one table and shard at a time, using [`WITH CONSISTENT SNAPSHOT`](https://dev.mysql.com/doc/refman/8.0/en/commit.html) transactions.

 ## Commands